 The urban Indian citizen generates nearly 700 grams of solid waste per person per day which is nearly 250 kg in a year.

-Also, by mixing our food waste with our recyclable waste (paper, plastic, metal), we make even our recyclable waste less recoverable.
+Also, by mixing our food waste with our recyclable waste (paper,

 The key to a clean, garbage free city lies in citizens doing their civic duty of source segregation and composting.